jomisica/lxd-kube/README.md

 This column describes the name of the Kubernetes cluster.

+##### The K8S_POD_SUBNET column

+As in Kubernetes, communications between pods and nodes are done via IP.
+We must avoid any collision of IPs in our clusters.
+To do this, we provide a different network for each cluster to use in its pod network.

+This column describes the network we want to use in our cluster, we only need to describe the network to use in the master plane of each cluster.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.